learnbyexample/practice_python_projects/practice_python_projects.md

 I had two main reasons to implement this project:

-* learn how to write a CLI application
+* learn how to write a CLI application with Python
 * a simple CLI calculator for personal use

 There are powerful tools like [bc](https://en.wikipedia.org/wiki/Bc_(programming_language)) but I wanted easier syntax without fiddling with settings like `scale`.
 Instead of writing a shell script to customize `bc` for my use cases, I went with Python since I wanted to learn about the `argparse` module too.